 SNOM Annual Award Guidelines

 Each year the School Nurse Association of Minnesota is proud to recognize its outstanding members in the categories below.
-To nominate a SNOM member simply complete the Nomination Form.
-Nominations postmarked by April 1st are eligible for consideration.
-Send nomination forms to:
+To nominate a SNOM member simply complete the Nomination Form by April 1.

 A candidate application form will be mailed to nominees upon receipt of your completed nomination form.
 Candidate application packets must be submitted by the application due date to be considered.

 The Awards Committee assigns judges to review and score the nomination folders.
 Judges will not score candidates from their own district or in a category for which they made a nomination.
 Selection of recipient will be announced by the Executive Board to the SNOM Board at the August board meeting.
 The SNOM President will telephone selected nominee.
 The President will notify the recipient and all other nominees of the results.
 The award will be presented at the SNOM Annual Conference.

 The decision of the Committee is final and not open to appeal.
 All ballots will be destroyed upon notification of the selected nominee.

 SNOM School Nurse of the Year

 This award is to publicly recognize school nurses in Minnesota by annually honoring one school nurse who demonstrated excellence in school nursing practice and leadership in school health.
 Information packets will be given to the nominee after they have been notified that they have been nominated.
 Nominees must be current members of SNOM, and of the preceding two years with no membership lapse.
 The nominee must have completed five years experience in school nursing, and currently practice as a school nurse.
 More than 60% of the nominee's time must be spent in direct care.
 Nominee may not be an elected officer of SNOM at the time of the nomination and may not be a previous recipient of SNOY award.
 Evidence of excellence in school nursing practice must be based on the School Nursing Scope and Standards of Practice published by the National Association of School Nurses and American Nurses Association (2005).

 SNOM School Nurse Administrator of the Year